Samlogy/script-shell-learning/README.md

     ex: grep ^p content (display all string that start with p character in content file)

-    "wget" donwload a resource
+    "wget" donwload a file from internet
     wget <ulr>
     wget -O sratoolkit.tar.gz <url> --> save file with a different name wget -P /home/renesh/software <ulr> --> save file under a different directory wget -P /home/renesh/software -O sratoolkit.tar.gz <ulr> --> save file with different name & different location

-    "curl" donwload a resource
+    "curl" donwload a file from internet
     curl -O <ulr>

     "locate" (same as find: search for files/directories) locate <file name>

-    "less / more": (exploring large files) less is better than more options less <file name>  // has same feature as more, with some more more <file name>
+    "less / more": (exploring large files) less is better than more options less <file name>
+    more <file name>
+    //less has same feature as more, with some more

     "cat" display / merge / append
     cat <file name> --> display file content